Home » Sea Turtle Volunteer Programme – Maldives

 Your donation will cover:

-Shared accommodation for the duration of your stay
+Accommodation for the duration of your stay

 Three meals per day

-ORP t-shirts to be worn as your uniform
+ORP T-shirts to be worn as your uniform

 Please note that your donation does not include: